LCYAD/be-exercise-guide/README.md

     * only one teacher can teach in a course
     * a course can contain many students
     * a course can have many assignments
-    * a student will make a submission for an assignment
-    * an assignment will be scored by a teacher
     * a course can have many exams
+    * a student will make a submission for an assignment or an exam
-    * a exam will be scored by a single teacher
+    * a submission will be scored by a teacher

 ## ERP Diagram
 ```mermaid